bitterpanda63/bitterpanda63.github.io/_posts/2025-01-11-instrumentation-of-reactor-netty.md

 [Project Reactor](https://projectreactor.io/) has a couple of parts, but the one we care about is **Reactor Netty**.
 We can easily verify that this is used by webflux using a [quick github search](https://github.com/search?q=repo%3Aspring-projects%2Fspring-framework+reactor.netty&type=code&p=3).
 Looking through the docs it becomes clear we would want to instrument [`HttpServer`](https://projectreactor.io/docs/netty/release/api/reactor/netty/http/server/HttpServer.html)
 ## Running phase
-Since I have a sample app with webflux ready I'll now use that to look at all transformations and function calls for the HttpServer.
+Since I have a sample app with Webflux ready I'll now use that to look at all transformations and function calls for the HttpServer.
 I start this process by creating a Wrapper class in our project that looks like this :
 ```java
 public class NettyWrapper implements Wrapper {
     public String getName() {